isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2012-04-09-Written-Answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-the-regulation-of-pawn-shop-advertisements.md

 ---
-layout: post
-title: Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on the regulation of pawn shop advertisements
+title: 'Written Answer by Minister for Law, K Shanmugam, to Parliamentary Question on the regulation of pawn shop advertisements'
-date:   2012-04-09
+date: 2012-04-09T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-for-law-k-shanmugam-to-parliamentary-question-on-the-regulation-of

 ---

 9 Apr 2012 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)